AnyLog-co/documentation/deployments/Support/Open Horizon.md

 * [Documentation](https://open-horizon.github.io/)

-## Preparing Node for using Open Horizon
+## Connecting a Machine to Open Horizon
 1. On the node Update / Upgrade Node
 ```shell
 for cmd in update upgrade ; sudo apt-get -y ${cmd} ; done